asgood23/STATIONS/made-with-samples/100-bastards.md

 After seeking wisdom from the sages and consulting master tacticians, you took up knives: start with 2d6.
 It's a gift to be simple, it's a gift to be free.

-*D. Nivens: “Getting into Knives” by The Mountain Goats*
+*“Getting into Knives” by The Mountain Goats*

 ---